 Esophageal motility disorders interfere with the regular muscle contractions that move food down the esophagus and into the stomach.
 These disorders cause difficulty in swallowing, regurgitation of food and occasionally painful spasms.

 Tests & Diagnosis

-High-resolution manometry measures the strength, pressure, and coordination of the muscles of the esophagus.
-A specially trained nurse guides a small catheter through the nose and into the esophagus and instructs the patient to swallow small amounts of liquid at specific intervals.
+- High resolution manometry measures the strength, pressure and coordination of your esophagus' muscles.
+A specially trained nurse guides a small catheter through your nose and into the esophagus and instructs you to swallow small amounts of liquid at specific intervals.

-POEM (peroral endoscopic myotomy): This procedure is similar to the Heller myotomy but less invasive and performed using an endoscope that is passed through the mouth with no external incisions.
-The Esophageal & Lung Institute is the first and most experienced site in western Pennsylvania to offer POEM as a new treatment option for esophageal motility disorders.
+- POEM (peroral endoscopic myotomy): This procedure is performed using an endoscope that is passed through the mouth with no external incisions.
+The Esophageal Institute is the first and most experienced site in western Pennsylvania to offer POEM as a new treatment option for esophageal motility disorders.

 Call (412) 359-GERD (412) 359-4373 or (844) 412-GERD (844) 412-4373 for more information or to book a consultation.